weimarcoro/PizzasManagerApp/README.md

-# Boilerplate app
+# Pizza Manager Front End app

 This is a React.js front-end functional prototype.

-# Technology stack - what tech will I use?
+# Technology stack
 - React js
 - Axios for API calls from client
 - Redux to store state